ehsaneftekhari/ModPower_Function/README.md

 ```c#
 (10000^100000) mod 45
 ```
-it's impossible to calculate something like that with simple calculation! :thinking: :frowning_face:
+it's impossible to calculate something like that with ordinary simple calculation! :thinking: :frowning_face:

+this the examlpe of the way you can solve big Expression like ```10000^100000 mood 45``` :
 ```assembly
 10000^100000 mood 45
 = (10000^65536) x (10000^32768) x (10000^1024) x (10000^512) x (10000^128) x (10000^32) mod 45